 Maybe with so many miles in my legs made the last section seem the toughest.
 Near Hemberg I had been descending when I turned and started down another descent.
 I didn’t know this one would bottom out and throw another nasty ascent of a mountain at me.
 I had had enough.

 On my scale of 1-10 for difficulty, a 10 is can’t or won’t do it.
 A 9 is have to stop but will carry on.
 An 8 is lots of swearing at the mountain.
 Today was an 8.
 A solid 8.

 I got to Wattwill where I had to ask two more people directions (6,7).
 They were in front of a post office soliciting people about swimming pools.
 That’s not happening in front of a USPS office.

 They were both early 20s so I figured, correctly, their English would be superb.
 And it was.
 They directed me the last four miles (although they teased me with 4km) but I checked into the Hotel Huber.
 No A/C (still waiting for mountain air to cool down – it will) and WiFi only worked if I left my bedroom door open.
 But the bed is comfortable and that is what I needed most.
 And my luggage did arrive.

 In the end, it was a pretty hard day.
 It was made even worse by not having directions or a map with me.
 I ended up asking seven people in my Ask Across Switzerland tour.
-Dinner was at the L’Angolino Pizzeria and then off to bed – with the door open for Wifi.
+Dinner was at the L’Angolino Pizzeria and then off to bed – with the door open for Wifi and air circulation.